Star Trek: Short Treks: Development

-Live-action
+Live-action shorts

-Of the initial four shorts ordered in July 2018, three were set to feature characters from Discovery, with Mary Wiseman, Doug Jones, and Rainn Wilson reprising their roles of Silvia Tilly, Saru, and Harry Mudd, respectively, in a short each.
+Of the initial four shorts ordered in July 2018, three were set to each focus on a character from Discovery: Mary Wiseman's Silvia Tilly, Doug Jones's Saru, and Rainn Wilson's Harry Mudd.
 Jones's short would explore the backstory of Saru, while Wilson would also direct the short that he was starring in.
 Aldis Hodge was set to star in the fourth short as a new character, Craft.
-The shorts were produced on the set of Star Trek: Discovery in Toronto, Canada.
+The shorts were produced on the set of Discovery in Toronto, Canada.
 In August, Wilson revealed that his short was written by a writer from the popular science fiction animated series Rick and Morty and described it as "very funny and weird.
 You see some alien situations you have never seen before in the Star Trek canon, and I am thrilled."
-He added that in making the short he assumed it was set after his last Discovery appearance, "Magic to Make the Sanest Man Go Mad", but he was not certain of this since it "stands alone" and "doesn’t really tie into" Discovery.
-The Rick and Morty writer of his short was later revealed to be Star Trek fan Mike McMahan, who went on to create another of Kurtzman's new Star Trek series, the animated comedy Star Trek: Lower Decks.
+He added that in making the short he assumed it was set after his last Discovery appearance, "Magic to Make the Sanest Man Go Mad", but he was not certain of this since it is standalone and does not directly tie-in to Discovery.
+The Rick and Morty writer of his short was later revealed to be Star Trek fan Mike McMahan, who went on to create the animated comedy series Star Trek: Lower Decks.

-In October, Wiseman explained that her short ("Runaway") "fleshes out a little bit who this character is" and introduces Tilly's mother, but otherwise would not affect the second season, so anyone who did not see the short could still understand the main series.
-Because of this, she did not have an exact placement of the short in the series' timeline though Jones pointed out that Tilly's hair in the short indicates it takes place during the second season due to her change in hair style between the two seasons.
-On his short ("The Brightest Star"), Jones confirmed that it is set before the rest of the series and explores how Saru first joins Starfleet.
-He said that his short would tie-into the second season more than the others with "breadcrumbs" and "hints", but the idea was still for the short and the second season of Discovery to stand alone.
-The writer of Hodge's short ("Calypso"), novelist Michael Chabon, explained that he had been working on a film project with Discovery producer Akiva Goldsman while development on the shorts was beginning, and through Goldsman joined the series as a writer for this short as well as showrunner of Star Trek: Picard.
+Wiseman explained in October 2018 that her short, titled "Runaway", expands on Tilly's character and introduces her mother but otherwise would not affect the second season, so anyone who did not see the short could still understand the main series.
+Because of this, she did not have an exact placement of the short in the series' timeline though Jones pointed out that Tilly's hair style changes between the two seasons of Discovery and her hair in the short matches with the style from the second season.
+Jones confirmed that his short, "The Brightest Star", is set before Discovery and explores how Saru first joins Starfleet.
+He said the short has "breadcrumbs" and "hints" for the events of Discovery's second season, but the idea was still for the short and the second season to stand alone.
+Novelist Michael Chabon joined the series as the writer of Hodge's short, "Calypso", through Discovery executive producer Akiva Goldsman who he had been working with on a film project.
+Chabon went on to be the showrunner of Star Trek: Picard.
 This short was the first work Chabon wrote for television to actually be produced.
+"Calypso" is set in the far future when the Discovery's computer has become a sentient AI named Zora.
+The third season of Discovery began building towards this future by introducing an early version of Zora.